Metrics on completely positive maps via noncommutative geometry: Introduction

-As mentioned, a large part of the present work relies on formalizing an infinite-dimensional analogue of the Choi-Jamiolkowski map for $C^*$-algebras.
+A significant part of the present work consists of formalizing an infinite-dimensional analogue of the Choi-Jamio\l{}kowski map for $C^*$-algebras.
 Related work has appeared in several recent papers: In the quantum graph literature an analogue appears for finite-dimensional $C^*$-algebras, cf.~\cite{Wasilewski2024,CourtneyGanesanWasilewski25}.
-In a von Neumann algebraic setting, there exist some infinite-dimensional versions of the Choi-Jamiolkowski isomorphism, see \cite{Haap2021, HKS2024} and references therein.
+In a von Neumann algebraic setting, there exist some infinite-dimensional versions of the Choi-Jamio\l{}kowski isomorphism, see \cite{Haap2021, HKS2024} and references therein.

-The technical difficulties one encounters when moving from a von Neumann algebraic setup to a $C^*$-algebraic setting pertain mainly to the need to work with state spaces of tensor products of $C^*$-algebras and their opposite algebras.
+The technical difficulty one encounters when moving from a von Neumann algebraic setup to a $C^*$-algebraic setting pertains mainly to the need to work with state spaces of tensor products of $C^*$-algebras and their opposite algebras.
 This difficulty does not appear in the finite-dimensional setting as $M_n(\bbC)$ is nuclear and isomorphic to its opposite algebra.
-The latter of these facts is not true for general $C^*$-algebras.
+Neither of these facts are true for general $C^*$-algebras.
 Thus, without requiring nuclearity of the $C^*$-algebras in question, certain maps and their continuity properties very much depend on whether one employs the minimal or the maximal tensor product.
 A celebrated result of Kirchberg, cf.~\cite{Kir93,Kir94}, generalizing a landmark result of Connes, cf.~\cite{Connes1976}, establishes continuity with respect to the minimal tensor product of a natural map $\mu_\tau$, cf.~\cref{thm:Kirchberg's Theorem for continuity of maximally entangled state}.
 The map $\mu_\tau$ is dependent on a trace $\tau$, and Kirchberg's Theorem states that $\mu_\tau$ is continuous in the spatial norm if and only if the corresponding trace $\tau$ is amenable.
-This allows us to define a tractable version of the Choi-Jamiolkowski map for maps between $C^*$-algebras, where the target $C^*$-algebra is unital and admits an amenable trace, cf.~\cref{thm:maps with states as associated functionals}.
+This allows us to define a tractable version of the Choi-Jamio\l{}kowski map for maps between $C^*$-algebras, where the target $C^*$-algebra is unital and admits an amenable trace, cf.~\cref{thm:maps with states as associated functionals}.

+We have chosen to formulate our definition of a Choi-Jamio\l{}kowski map for $C^*$-algebras in the most general case available to us, although admittedly the scenario of non-nuclear $C^*$-algebras is perhaps of little appeal, or apparent relevance, to questions in quantum information theory.
+Nevertheless, we have done so in anticipation of further interaction between the fields.

+We are then able to construct extended metrics on the space of trace channels by employing techniques from noncommutative geometry.
+In the main results of \cref{sec:induced-metrics-between-cp-maps} we find, under reasonable compatibility assumptions, sufficient conditions for stability and chaining to hold, see \cref{thm:stability 1,thm:chaining 1}.